Anheuser-Busch is committed to reducing the energy and emissions in both the brewing and transportation of our beers.

 Landfill Gas: More than 60 percent of the Houston, TX brewery’s steam requirements are supplied by capturing biogas emitted from decomposing materials at area landfills.
 This alternative fuel option reduces the use of fossil fuels.

-Solar and Wind Power: We have solar arrays on our Newark, N.J., Fairfield, CA, and Cartersville, GA breweries as well as installations at our Eagle Packaging plant and our corporate offices in St. Louis.
+Solar and Wind Power: Solar arrays are located at our Newark, N.J., Fairfield, CA, and Cartersville, GA breweries as well as installations at our Eagle Packaging plant and our corporate offices in St. Louis.
 At peak production,the arrays provide 2.7 MW of electricity.
+The renewable energy from these arrays are sold to third parties.

 In 2014,we commissioned a second wind turbine for our Fairfield, CA brewery.
-The combination of wind and solar now provides over 26 percent of the Fairfield Brewery’s electrical usage.
 With the additional turbine online, the Fairfield brewery has the ability to produce more energy that it consumes, and exports the extra power back to the electrical grid

 Nutri-Turf Farms: Located near the Jacksonville, FL and Fort Collins, CO breweries, Anheuser-Busch’s Nutri-Turf farms apply nutrient-rich leftover water from the brewing process to help grow crops.